elnoro/phalcon-test/README.md

 This is a very simple REST API for a "phonebook".
 You can create, update and delete contacts.
 You cannot create a contact with a nonexistent timezone or country code.
 Phone numbers must start with a "+" and have no more than 20 digits (e.g. +123456 is fine).
+You can save multiple contacts with the same phone number.

 ### Launching the app